The Horniman Café

 The Café Terrace Kiosk is open weekends only from 10am – 5pm serving crepes.

 The Café Kiosk in the Gardens by the Bandstand is open serving hot and cold drinks, sandwiches, snacks and ice-cream (no hot food).
 Open daily from 9am – 5pm.

-- Please follow social distancing advice, and wear a mask when you aren’t eating or drinking when ordering your take away.
+- Please follow social distancing advice, and we ask that you continue to wear a mask when you aren’t eating or drinking when ordering your take away.

 - We won’t be able to provide free water refills (health and safety we cannot refill bottles or take away cups that people bring in) but tap water will be available.

 - We encourage the use of contactless payment methods at the Cafe and kiosks.

 The meat we serve is locally sourced, as well as our beer, breads and homemade cakes, and the fish is from sustainable sources.

 The Café has replaced single-use takeaway plastics with Vegware products made from plants, including disposable coffee cups and straws.
 The Café has introduced CanO water for those who want to take away, as aluminium cans are infinitely recyclable.